-This is by far the most common question when buying a chain lube,
+This is by far the most common question when buying a chain lube for your bike.

-There's no clear cut answer to this.
-Since chain lubes are designed for a specific usage, it all depends on the type of riding and your local area.
-Sometimes you need a dry lube, other times wet lube or even ceramic lube.
+Since chain lubes are designed for specific usage, it all depends on your type of riding and your local area.
+Sometimes you need a dry lube, other times wet lube, or maybe even ceramic lube.

-Finish Line is an absolute standard in the bike chain lube industry and truly excels in off-road or extremely dusty conditions where you expect to be hit with tons of dirt.
+Finish Line is an absolute standard in the bike lube industry and truly excels in off-road or extremely dusty riding conditions where you expect to be hit with tons of dirt.

 You’ll notice that this lube goes on like water, causing you to doubt how effective it really is at keeping your chain clean, but just give it a moment to work its magic.